 Celebrities Endorsement of the Worst Kind

 Today, several prominent people support the Antivaxxer movement.
-In some cases, they’ve become the driving forces by creating advocacy and lobbying groups.
+In some cases, they’ve become the driving force by creating advocacy and lobbying groups.
 Over the years, the movement became more sophisticated and powerful.
 The organizations behind the movement have slowly emerged from the fringe to garner some mainstream support.

 Eventually, by 2007, McCarthy became the face of the Antivaxxer Movement by being a spokesperson for several advocacy groups such as Generation Rescue, DAM!
 (Defeat Autism Now!), and Talk About Curing Autism (TACA).

 Soon, other celebrities joined the movement.
-Her former boyfriend, actor and comedian Jim Carry briefly joined.
+Her former boyfriend, actor and comedian Jim Carrey briefly joined.
 Comedian Bill Maher questioned the safety of the vaccine (although he was never part of any group championed by McCarthy).

 Even politicians on both sides of the political spectrum joined.
 Robert F. Kennedy Jr., a former legislator and son of the late Presidential hopeful, Robert F. Kennedy, became a strong advocate.

-On the other side, President Trump, then a candidate, expressed support for the Antivaxxer Movement (in fact, of the four finalists to run for 2016 presidential election, only one, Hillary Clinton, opposed the Antivaxxer Movement).
+On the other side, President Trump, then a candidate, expressed support for the Antivaxxer Movement (in fact, of the four finalists to run for the 2016 presidential election, only one, Hillary Clinton, opposed the Antivaxxer Movement).
 In a rare move, however, Trump later insisted that parents should inoculate their children after news of the current measles outbreak became critical.
-Whether this is a sign that the president has changed his view is hard to say.
+Whether this is a sign that the former president changed his view is hard to say.

 Is the Movement a Result of Anti-Government and Anti-Science Views?